CZCuckoo/Logs-Analysis-Project/README.md

 In order to successfully answer these questions, five views were created.

+### popular_articles
-Popular_articles joins the article and logs tables, matching the path within the log table to the slug within the articles table.
+This view uses the article and logs tables, matching the path within the log table to the slug within the articles table.
 In order to do so, we need to concatenate /article/ to each slug in order to match the path.
 ```sql
 Create view popular_articles as
 select title, count(*) as page_views